johnfedoruk/bangular/aio/content/guide/hierarchical-dependency-injection.md

-The rest of the scenario code relies on other Angular features and techniques that you can learn about elsewhere in the documentation.
+The rest of the scenario code relies on other Bangular features and techniques that you can learn about elsewhere in the documentation.
 You can review it and download it from the <live-example></live-example>.